 - Includes the possibility of transfer to another similar post in another MENTOR Initiative country programme within the period of this contract agreement.

 - Any other duties as may be assigned by the HQ based Programme Manager.

-AT LEAST 5 YEARS FIELD EXPERIENCE in managing emergency and post emergency programmes in insecure environments.
+AT LEAST 5 YEARS FIELD EXPERIENCE in managing emergency and post emergency humanitarian programmes in insecure environments.
 This includes proven successful experience in regards to security management, team coordination as well as grants management.

 EXCELLENT team worker and COMMUNICATIONS SKILLS (internally and externally)